 Correspondence Studies

 SDSM&T does not offer courses via correspondence.
-However, for SDSM&T students who may be considering taking a correspondence course through another college or university, they should contact the Financial Aid Office to discuss possible options with the Financial Aid Director for receiving assistance to help pay for that type of course work.
+However, students are advised to discuss possible options with the Financial Aid Director for receiving assistance to help pay for this type of course work taken at another eligible institution.